 How do you keep your garage cool in the summer?
-The best ways are to create some air circulation with ceiling fans and garage vents in the ceiling or exterior walls.
-Air conditioning is an option for some, but it’s usually considerably more expensive.
-Of course, don’t overlook insulating the walls and garage door as well as making sure your weatherstripping is doing its job.
+The best way is to create air circulation with ceiling fans and garage vents in the ceiling or exterior walls.
+Some prefer air conditioning, but it’s usually considerably more expensive.
+Of course, don’t overlook insulating the walls and garage door and ensuring your weatherstripping is doing its job.

-Here are some of the best ideas that I’ve found to help keep your garage cool, along with a little commentary on each.
+Here are some of the best ideas I’ve found to help keep your garage cool, including some commentary on each.

-Without a doubt, you’ll feel the biggest impact just by installing a fan in your garage.
-They’re also some of the cheapest options on this list – except for some of the free tips I’ll get to later.
+Installing a fan in your garage will make you feel the most significant impact.
+They’re also some of the cheapest options on this list, except for some free tips I’ll get to later.

 Garage fans come in two major types: ceiling fans or wall-mountable\floor-standing fans.

 Wall mountable or floor-standing fans will direct the air horizontally across the garage.
 They’re most effective when blowing the air out the door or to an exterior garage vent.
-Whether you’re mounting the fan on the wall or have a free-standing unit that you can move around, the concept is the same.
+The concept is the same whether you mount the fan on the wall or have a free-standing fan.

-Bonus: flying insects don’t like moving air, so this is also a great way to get those flying buggers out of your hair.
+Bonus: Flying insects don’t like fast-moving air.
+This is also a great way to get those flying buggers out of your hair.

 You know that old saying: it’s not the heat, it’s the humidity?

-Since I moved to the hot-and-humid Deep South, one of the best things I did to make my garage more bearable in the summer heat was to start using a dehumidifier.
+One of the best things I did to make my garage more bearable in the summer was to use a dehumidifier.

-This obviously isn’t as useful if you’re living in the “dry-heat” Southwest where temperatures can hit 120 degrees but with no humidity.
+This isn’t as useful if you live in the Southwest, where temperatures can hit 120 degrees but with no humidity.
 A dehumidifier should be on your list for the rest of the country.

-One of the key features to look for is a drain hose connection for a maintenance-free operation.
-This lets you hook up a regular garden hose to the dehumidifier so the water drains out on its own.
+One of the key features is a drain hose connection for a maintenance-free operation.
+This lets you hook up a regular garden hose to the dehumidifier to allow the water to drain out on its own.

-For less than $200 you can get a heavy duty, 70 pint dehumidifier that is rated to cover 2,000 square feet of your home.
+For less than $200, you can get a heavy-duty, 70-pint dehumidifier that covers 2,000 square feet of your home.
 You may not need that much, but it’s better to (slightly) over-buy than to over-work the unit.

-There are three major areas where you need insulation in your garage and it’s a good bet you’re missing all three.
+There are three significant areas where you need insulation in your garage.
+Most garages are missing all three of them.

-The first is the garage ceiling.
-This is especially important if your house has a bedroom above the garage like mine does.
-My master bedroom sits directly over the garage and you can definitely feel it in the summer.
-All that heat comes radiating through the floor and my air conditioner works overtime to try to keep the house cool.
+My master bedroom sits directly over the garage.
+You can definitely feel it in the summer.
+The heat from the garage radiates through the floor, and my air conditioner has to work overtime to keep the house cool.

 The next item on the list depends on your construction.

-If the outside of your house is aluminum siding, wood or stucco, you’ll definitely want to insulate and drywall your garage walls.
-This will help seal up any air leaks and keep the cool air in and the hot air outside where it belongs.
+If the outside of your house is aluminum siding, wood, or stucco, you’ll want to insulate and drywall your garage walls.
+This will help seal any air leaks and keep the cool air in and the hot air outside where it belongs.

-One of the little tweaks on my list is to fix the weatherstripping around my garage.
-Simply sealing up the air gaps around your garage door, windows and even the door to the house will go a long way to keeping your garage cooler.
+Simply sealing up the air gaps around your garage door, windows, and even the door to the house will go a long way to keeping your garage cooler.